Jess Stonestreet Jackson Jr.: Vintner's Reserve Chardonnay

-Kendall-Jackson Vintner's Reserve Chardonnay debuted in 1982 with a 16,000 case production.
+Kendall-Jackson Vintner's Reserve Chardonnay debuted in 1982 with a 16,000-case production.
 In 1983, Vintner's Reserve Chardonnay won first ever Platinum Award from the American Wine Competition.
-Not coincidentally, American's taste for the Chardonnay picked up at the same time.
-The wine is characterized as an oaky chardonnay with a slightly more residual sugar.
+American's demand for Chardonnay picked up at the same time.

 Kendall-Jackson Vintner's Reserve help Chardonnay become the most popular grape varietal amongst American wine drinkers.
 Vintner's Reserve Chardonnay is the most popular selling wine made from that varietal, which makes it the most popular wine in America.

 Ray Isle of Food and Wine Magazine ranked Vintner's Reserve Chardonnay as one of his "50 Wines You Can Always Trust" in April 2007.

-Kendall-Jackson Vintner's Reserve Chardonnay is also a staple in the household of Barack Obama.
+A People Magazine article also reported that Barack Obama owned a bottle of the company's chardonnay.